-To provide accurate feedback while editing Eiffel code, the Eiffel analyzer must inspect not only the current class, but also all related classes in the workspace and in external Eiffel libraries.
+To provide accurate feedback while editing Eiffel code, the Eiffel analyzer must inspect not only the current class, but also all related classes in the workspace and in third-party Eiffel libraries.

 This is made possible by an ECF file (Eiffel Configuration File).
 An ECF file describes where classes are located and specifies options that control how they are analyzed.